ibourn/solana-alyra-training/README.md

 ### Week 4: Rust Programming

 **_Exercise: rust-temperature-exercise_**
-During this week, we focused on Rust programming by working through exercises from [Rustlings](https://github.com/rust-lang/rustlings).
+During this week, we focused on Rust programming by working through exercises from [rustlings](https://github.com/rust-lang/rustlings).
 We concluded with a recap exercise to consolidate our understanding.

 ### Week 5 & 6: Programs, Playground, and Anchor

 **_Exercise: live-intro-playground_**
 We explored the Solana Playground, where we initiated programs, performed deployments, and conducted testing.
 Various proposed exercises provided hands-on experience.

 **_Exercise: voting-app_**
+**_Exercise (bonus): tic-tac-toe_**
 We developed a more complex voting application using Anchor and Next.js.
 This project allowed us to deepen our understanding of Program Derived Addresses (PDAs).
+And we had a tic tac toe game as a bonus.

 **_Exercise: program-optimisation_**
 We then focused on program optimization and advanced concepts such as Cross-Program Invocations (CPI), oracles, security..